 Drusilla sighed.
 "Well, Red does have a point.
 You aren't really there."

-Cole crossed his arms, and Willow suddenly felt like she wasn't there, just an invisible spectator to a domestic dispute.
+Cole crossed his arms, and Willow suddenly felt like it was her, not Cole, that wasn't there, just an invisible spectator to a domestic dispute.
 "That wasn't the point, and you know it."
 Willow wondered what they were talking about.

 "Fine.
 Now go away.
 You know I can't do it with you here."
 Drusilla snapped.
 Cole's expression softened, then he wavered like a heat mirage and vanished.
-Willow suddenly realised that it what had happened to Adam and Riley - before that point, she thought that she had unconsciously moved them.
+Willow suddenly realised that that had been what had happened to Adam and Riley - before that point, she thought that she had unconsciously moved them magically.
 Now she realised that Cole had.

 Willow was about to ask why, when Drusilla, for the first time, looked directly at her and started speaking.
 "There will be three.
 If they die by your hand-" then Drusilla's eyes flicked up a good foot or so above Willow's head "- or by yours, then your cause will fail."